Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 EXAMPLE PROGRAM:
-See the Example Program in the named: "EXAMPLE_PseudoCODE.txt"
+See the Example Program in the file named: "EXAMPLE_PseudoCODE.txt"